matter-labs/zksync-era/docs/specs/zk_evm/vm_specification/compiler/system_contracts.md

 Many EVM instructions require special handling by the [System Contracts](https://docs.zksync.io/build/developer-reference/era-contracts/system-contracts).
 Among them are: `ORIGIN`, `CALLVALUE`, `BALANCE`, `CREATE`, `SHA3`, and others.
-To see the full detailed list of instructions requiring special handling, see
+To see the full detailed list of instructions requiring special handling, see [the EVM instructions reference](https://github.com/code-423n4/2023-10-zksync/blob/main/docs/VM%20Section/How%20compiler%20works/instructions/evm).

-[the EVM instructions reference](https://github.com/code-423n4/2023-10-zksync/blob/main/docs/VM%20Section/How%20compiler%20works/instructions/evm).
+## Types of System Contracts

 There are several types of System Contracts from the perspective of how they are handled by the zkSync Era compilers: